bunmidavies/year2notes/COMP26020/typeclasses.md

 class Descriptive a where
 	describe :: a -> String

-instance descriptive Bool where
+instance Descriptive Bool where
 	describe True = "Yep!"
 	describe False = "Don't bet on it!"

-instance descriptive Int where
+instance Descriptive Int where
 	describe 1 = "The loneliest number :("
 	describe _ = "Another boring number."